dada325/Data_solution/README.md

 ### Who is this for?

-**You:** Are a beginner in the field of machine learning or deep learning and would like to learn PyTorch.
+**You:** Are a beginner in the field of machine learning or deep learning and would like to Algorithm of deep learning.

 **This course:** Teaches you PyTorch and many machine learning concepts in a hands-on, code-first way.